Algebraic Surfaces in Positive Characteristic: Introduction

+\item[{\bf Special Topics in Positive Characteristic}] \item[{\em Section \ref{uni and super}}] We study uniruled surfaces that are not birationally ruled, and introduce two notions of supersingularity, due to Artin and Shioda.
+Then, we discuss these notions for K3 surfaces.
+Next, we turn to surfaces over finite fields, zeta functions, and the Tate conjecture. \item[{\em Section \ref{sec:Foliations}}] We explain Jacobson's correspondence for purely inseparable field extensions.
+On the geometric level, this corresponds to $p$-closed foliations.
+We give applications to global vector fields on K3 surfaces and end by discussing quotients by infinitesimal group schemes.

+\item[{\bf From Positive Characteristic to Characteristic Zero}] \item[{\em Section \ref{sec:Witt}}] We recall the ring of Witt vectors, discuss various notions of what it means to ``lift to characteristic zero'', and discuss, what each type of liftings implies.
+We end by giving examples and counter-examples. \item[{\em Section \ref{sec:rationalcurves}}] As an application of characteristic-$p$-geometry, we establish infinitely many rational curves on complex projective K3 surfaces of odd Picard rank using reduction modulo $p$ and special characteristic-$p$ features. \end{trivlist}

-I should mention that the reader who is interested in learning surface theory over arbitrary fields from scratch (including proofs) is advised to read Badescu's excellent book \cite{Badescu}.
-From there the reader can continue with more advanced topics including the original articles by Bombieri and Mumford mentioned above, and all the literature given in these notes.
+Finally, we advise the reader who is interested in learning surface theory over algebraically closed ground fields of arbitrary characteristic from scratch (including proofs) to have a look at Badescu's excellent text book \cite{Badescu}.
+From there, the reader can proceed to more advanced topics, including the original articles by Bombieri and Mumford mentioned above, as well as the literature given in these notes.

-These notes grew out of a series of lectures given at Sogang University, Seoul, Korea in October 2009.
-I thank Professor Yongnam Lee for the invitation to Sogang University.
-It was a pleasure visiting him and giving this lecture.
-In writing up these notes, I thank Stanford University for hospitality and gratefully acknowledge funding from DFG under research grant LI 1906/1-1.
+{\bf Acknowledgments.} These lecture notes grew out of a lecture series given at Sogang University, Seoul in October 19-22, 2009.
+I thank Yongnam Lee for the invitation to Sogang University and hospitality.
+It was a pleasure visiting him and giving these lectures.
+Also, I thank Fabrizio Catanese, Hisanori Ohashi, Holger Partsch, S\"onke Rollenske, Nguyen Le Dang Thi, Yuri Tschinkel, Tong Zhang, and the referee for suggestions, remarks, and pointing out mistakes in earlier versions.
+I thank the referee especially for clarifications and providing me with more references.
+I wrote up a first version of these notes at Stanford University and I thank the department for hospitality.
+I gratefully acknowledge funding from DFG under research grants LI 1906/1-1 and LI 1906/1-2.